Status of the two-Higgs-doublet model in light of the CDF $m_W$ measurement: Scanning strategies and the results

-With the prepared random parameter points, we cumulatively impose the following steps for the theoretical and experimental constraints: \begin{description} \item[Step-(i) Theory+FCNC:] We require a parameter point to satisfy the theoretical stabilities and the FCNC results, by using the public code \textsc{2HDMC}-v1.8.0~\cite{Eriksson:2009ws}. \ben \item Higgs potential being bounded from below~\cite{Ivanov:2006yq}; \item Perturbative unitarity of the amplitudes of scalar-scalar, scalar-vector, and vector-vector scatterings at high energies~\cite{Kanemura:1993hm,Akeroyd:2000wc}; \item Perturbativity of the quartic couplings~\cite{Branco:2011iw,Chang:2015goa}; \item Vacuum stability~\cite{Barroso:2013awa}. \item FCNC observables: In type-I and type-X, the viable space of $(\mch,\tb)$ is determined practically by $b\to s\gm$~\cite{Arbey:2017gmh,Misiak:2017bgg}.
-In type-II and type-Y, on the other hand, $\Dt M_{B_s}$~\cite{HFLAV:2019otj} is more important in constraining the region with $\mch\gsim 650\gev$. \een \item[Step-(ii) EWPD:] We calculate the Peskin-Takeuchi oblique parameters in the 2HDM~\cite{He:2001tp,Grimus:2008nb,Zyla:2020zbs}, and compare them with the oblique parameters fitted to the EWPD before and after the CDF $m_W$ measurement.
-Since we perform two parameter ($S$ and $T$) fitting under the assumption of $U=0$, we require $\chi^2 < 5.9$. \item[Step-(iii) RGEs for $\lmc>1\tev$:] We require that the model should be valid at least up to 1 TeV.
-Using the RGE's~\cite{Cheng:1973nv, Komatsu:1981xh, Branco:2011iw, Das:2015mwa, Basler:2017nzu}, we run the dimensionless parameters in the 2HDM, including the gauge couplings, the quartic couplings in the scalar potential, and the Yukawa couplings of the top quark, bottom quark, and tau lepton.
+\een \item[Step-(ii) EWPD:] We calculate the Peskin-Takeuchi oblique parameters of $S$ and $T$ in the 2HDM~\cite{He:2001tp,Grimus:2008nb,Zyla:2020zbs}, and compare them with the PDG and CDF results in Eqs.~(\ref{eq:STU:PDG}) and (\ref{eq:STU:CDF}).
+For two-parameter fitting under the assumption of $U=0$, we require $\chi^2 < 5.99$. \item[Step-(iii) RGEs for $\lmc>1\tev$:] We demand that the cutoff scale should be larger than 1 TeV.
+Using the RGE in the 2HDM~\cite{Cheng:1973nv,Komatsu:1981xh,Branco:2011iw,Das:2015mwa,Basler:2017nzu}, we run the gauge couplings, the quartic couplings in the scalar potential, and the Yukawa couplings of the top quark, bottom quark, and tau lepton.
 The initial conditions of the gauge couplings and the Yukawa couplings are set at the top quark mass scale $m_t = 173.34\gev$~\cite{Oredsson:2018vio}.
-As increasing the energy scale, we check the unitarity and stability conditions.
-If any condition is broken at the energy scale below 1 TeV, we exclude the parameter point.
-In other words, the cutoff scale $\lmc$ of the model should be above 1 TeV.
+We check the perturbativity, unitarity, and vacuum stability as increasing the energy scale.
+If any condition is broken at the energy scale below 1 TeV, we discard the parameter point.
 We use the public code \textsc{2HDME}-v1.2~\cite{Oredsson:2018vio} at one-loop level.